Databricks is Raising $10B Series J Investment at $62B Valuation

 SAN FRANCISCO, Dec.
 17, 2024 /PRNewswire/ -- Databricks, the Data and AI company, today announced its Series J funding.
 The company is raising $10 billion of expected non-dilutive financing and has completed $8.6 billion to date.
 This funding values Databricks at $62 billion and is led by Thrive Capital.
 Along with Thrive, the round is co-led by Andreessen Horowitz, DST Global, GIC, Insight Partners and WCM Investment Management.
 Other significant participants include existing investor Ontario Teachers' Pension Plan and new investors ICONIQ Growth, MGX, Sands Capital and Wellington Management.

 The company has seen increased momentum and accelerated growth (over 60% year-over-year) in recent quarters largely due to the unprecedented interest in artificial intelligence.
-To satisfy customer demand, it intends to invest this capital towards new AI products, acquisitions, and significant expansion of its international go-to-market operations.
-In addition to fueling future growth, this capital will also be used towards providing liquidity for current and former employees, as well as pay related taxes.
+To satisfy customer demand, Databricks intends to invest this capital towards new AI products, acquisitions, and significant expansion of its international go-to-market operations.
+In addition to fueling its growth, this capital is expected to be used towards providing liquidity for current and former employees, as well as pay related taxes.
 Finally, this quarter marks the first time the company is expected to achieve positive free cash flow.

 "We were substantially oversubscribed with this round and are super excited to bring on some of the world's most well-known investors who have a deep conviction in our vision.
 These are still the early days of AI.
 We are positioning the Databricks Data Intelligence Platform to deliver long-term value for our customers and our team is committed to helping companies across every industry build data intelligence," said Ali Ghodsi, Co-Founder and CEO of Databricks.
 "We're building transformative data and AI infrastructure and excited to move aggressively in service of our customers and their success."